 In this zone the climate is temperate and wet, with annual precipitations coming close to 4.000 mm, principally between March and November.
 The altitude varies from 90 meters to 1.600 meters with recurring snowfall above 1000 meters between June and September.
 In summer, the temperature fluctuates between 8 and 30 degrees centigrade and in winter it drops to between -4 and 4 degrees.

-At Futangue, it is always important to arrive fully prepared with the correct clothing and adequate equipment for the area’s characteristic and unpredictable mountain conditions.
+At Futangue, it is always important to arrive fully prepared with the correct clothing and adequate equipment for the area’s unpredictable mountain conditions.